evkx/evkx.github.io/content/technology/battery/cell/_index.md

 ---
 title: Cell Housing
 linktitle: Cell Housing
-description: There are several types of cell housing that exist for battery cells used in electric vehicles.
+description: Several types of cell housing exist for battery cells used in electric vehicles.
 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->

-## Cylinder housing
+## Cylindrical housing

 A cylindrical cell consists of sheet-like anodes, separators, and cathodes that are sandwiched, rolled up, and packed into a cylinder-shaped can.
-This is the form factor that has been used for years in the market.
+This form factor is the form factor that battery manufacturers have used for years in the market with battery sizes like AAA and AA used in electronics.

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/battery/cell/cylinder4680.jpg">